mikes222/mapsforge_flutter/README.md

 - Interactive Markers & Drag-and-Drop
 - Online & Offline Maps
 - Map Rotation
+- Bonus: Convert PBF files to mapsforge files
+- Bonus: Convert PBF files to osm files

 ## Why mapsforge_flutter?

 *Fully Offline*: No internet?
 No problem!
 Load and render maps without network access.

+*Support for online maps*: If you ADDITIONALLY need online maps you can do so easily with the same codebase and api.

 *High Customizability*: Supports custom rendering themes, allowing you to tailor the map’s look and feel.

 *Lightweight & Efficient*: Designed for mobile, mapsforge uses optimized mapfiles that provide rich geographical data in a compact format.

-*Advanced Features*: Indoor navigation, hillshading, and more!
+*Advanced Features*: Indoor navigation, hillshading, map rotation and more!

 ## Getting Started